Winter storm already disrupting U.S. travel as airlines cancel flights

 Delta Air Lines said late Thursday that flight cancellations "are necessary at select airports in North Texas, Oklahoma, Arkansas, Louisiana and Tennessee to ensure the safety of our customers and people."

-According to flight tracking service FlightAware, airlines scrapped 741 flights as of 8 a.m.
-Eastern time, with an additional 1,492 flights already canceled for Saturday.
-Many of the disruptions are centered at Texas airports, including 469 cancellations scheduled for Sunday at Dallas-Fort Worth International Airport, FlightAware data shows.
+According to flight tracking service FlightAware, airlines had scrapped 956 flights by 3 p.m.
+Eastern time, with an additional 2,255 flights already canceled for Saturday.
+Many of the disruptions are occurring at Texas airports, including 1,121 cancellations scheduled for Saturday at Dallas-Fort Worth International Airport, FlightAware data shows.

 Major U.S. airlines are issuing travel waivers ahead of the storm, allowing customers to change their plans without penalty.